Find a Law Firm

 Ready to buy a new home?
 Failing to check that a lawyer is on the Ulster Bank list of approved solicitors can put your transaction at risk of delay or failure.

-Looking for information about your firm's panel status?Is my firm on the Ulster Bank Ltd Conveyancing Panel?
-How does my firm apply to be on the Ulster Bank Ltd Conveyancing Panel?
-How can my firm be reinstated onto the Ulster Bank Ltd Conveyancing Panel?
+Looking for information about your firm's panel status?Is my firm on the Ulster Bank Conveyancing Panel?
+How does my firm apply to be on the Ulster Bank Conveyancing Panel?
+How can my firm be reinstated onto the Ulster Bank Conveyancing Panel?

-Find an Approved Solicitor on the Ulster Bank Ltd Conveyancing Panel
+Find an Approved Solicitor on the Ulster Bank Conveyancing Panel

-I have had an offer accepted on a flat I spoke to a lawyer previously used by my uncle and he advised using a solicitor approved by Ulster Bank.
+We have agreed a price on a house I spoke to a conveyancer recommended by my uncle and he recommended using a law firm approved by Ulster Bank.
 The estate agent recommended two local firms so I asked Ulster Bank if the 2 suggested solicitors are approved, which they are not.
-Ulster Bank suggested that either firm can fill out the appropriate forms to become approved.
+Ulster Bank pointed out that either practice can fill out the appropriate forms to become approved.
 Do I (1) save myself the aggravation and use one of Ulster Bank 's conveyancing panel solicitors (2) Use the local solicitor and accept there may be delays etc as they go through the approval process.